CkCreative/elevatika/README.md

-# Elevatika Main Website is Now Open Source
+# Elevatika's Main Website is Now Open Source

 > Haven't had time to clean the code yet.
 The theme is based on Stackbit's `Ampersand` theme.